Eastbourne Town F.C.: Southern Combination Football League (2014-2024)

 The 2020–21 season started on 5 September 2020, a late start due to the COVID-19 pandemic with only one league cup to compete in, the Sussex Senior Cup.
 The FA Cup and FA Vase was also played with Eastbourne being knocked out the Preliminary and First Rounds respectively.
 The season was also halted between 5 November and 2 December as the United Kingdom had a 4 week lockdown.
 The season briefly restarted but was again halted on 22 December with the season never to restart again.
 A supplementary shield competition was played in April 2021 with the main league curtailed.
 Normality was restored in the 2021–22 season, however Town finished 6th place and manager John Lambert and his assistant Jamie Podmore decided to step down from first team management.

 On 19 May 2022, it was announced that former Whitehawk manager, Jude Macdonald, would take over as first team manager.
+Finishing his first season in charge 9th in the league with a successful FA Cup and Vase run in a few years.
+Town finished the 2023–24 season in second in the league with 82 points and earning a place in the play-offs, winning the semi-final 2–0 against Hassocks and the final, also 2–0, against Newhaven, Eastbourne Town were back into the Isthmian Football League after a ten-year absence.

+Return to the Isthmian League (2024-present)

+The first season back in the South East Division of the Isthmian League, Town finished 15th.
+Early in the season they were knocked out of the FA Cup in the Preliminary round to Burgess Hill Town, they also saw the return of the FA Trophy in which Town were quickly knocked out in the 1st qualifying round by a strong Kingstonian side.
+And went three rounds in the Sussex Senior Cup being knocked out by Horsham.